danielnixon/eslint-plugin-total-functions/README.md

 Uncaught RangeError: Division by zero
 ```

 This rule flags division unless the denominator is provably non-zero.
 If you need division, you should wrap it in a wrapper that returns undefined when the denominator is zero.
+Alternatively, consider using branded types / refinements, such as https://github.com/gcanti/io-ts/blob/master/index.md#branded-types--refinements or https://gcanti.github.io/newtype-ts/modules/NonZero.ts.html

 # See Also
 * [TypeScript for Functional Programmers](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html)